Penland Clay Studio Information

 All classes have an additional studio fee that includes any special items purchased for and used solely by that class, a portion of the instructor's demonstration clay, and any photocopies made for the class.
 The amount can vary depending on the class content.

 There is an additonal hazardous waste removal fee charged to each student.
-In a two-week, this fee is typically $1 or $2 per student.
+In a two-week, this fee is typically $10 per student.

 You should bring your own favorite tools, brushes, stamps, paddles,